FMCorz/moodle-repository_evernote/README.md

 - Support for file references.
 - Enable paging (blocked by MDL-35664).
-- Decrease the version required (ideally 2.3.0, investigate branch for 2.2).
+- Investigate backward compatibility for Moodle 2.2.

 License
 -------